Bake or Break

 How to Make Drop Sugar Cookies

 You’ll love how simple it is to make these sugar cookies.
 Leave your rolling pin in the drawer; just grab your cookie scoop for portioning!
-Remember to account for the chilling time when you’re planning to bake.
+Also, remember to account for the chilling time when you’re planning to bake.

-Combine the wet ingredients.
+• Combine the wet ingredients.
 Place the butter, cream cheese, and sugar in a large mixing bowl.
 With an electric mixer on medium speed, beat these ingredients until they’re fluffy and lightened in color.
-Add the egg and vanilla, and mix well.
+Then, add the egg and vanilla and mix well.

-Chill.
-Cover the dough and refrigerate.
-Let it chill for an hour up to overnight.
+• Chill.
+Cover the dough and refrigerate it.
+Let it chill for at least an hour, or overnight.

-Portion.
-Using 2 tablespoons of dough at a time (I use a #30 scoop), roll the dough into balls.
+• Portion the cookie dough.
+Using 2 tablespoons of dough at a time (I use a #30 scoop), roll the cookie dough into balls.

-Add any toppings.
-If you want to add toppings, roll the dough balls in the toppings to coat thoroughly.
+• Add any toppings.
+If you want to add toppings, roll the dough balls in the sprinkles/add-ons of your choice to coat them thoroughly.
 Place the cookies on the prepared pans, leaving about 2 inches between cookies.

-Bake.
+• Bake.
 Place one pan in the oven, and place the remaining cookie dough back in the refrigerator.
 Bake for 14 to 16 minutes, or until the cookies are browned around the edges and set in the center.
-Repeat with the remaining dough.
+Repeat the process with the remaining dough.

 Tips for Success

 • Line the baking sheets.
-This will keep the bottoms of the cookies from over-browning and make clean up easier!
-Learn more: Unlined vs Lined Baking Sheets
+This will keep the bottoms of the cookies from over-browning and make clean-up easier!
+Learn more by reading up on unlined vs lined baking sheets.

 • Chill the dough.
 That time in the refrigerator will help your cookies keep their shape without spreading too much.
 Consider returning the portioned cookies to the refrigerator briefly (about 15 minutes) before baking if your kitchen is especially warm or if your hands were warm while shaping them.

 • Use a cookie scoop.
 Not only will a scoop make portioning quick and easy, it will also help ensure even baking by making all of the cookies the same size.
-Learn more: A Baker’s Guide to Cookie Scoops
+Learn more by checking out this baker’s guide to cookie scoops.

 • Reusing a pan?
 Be sure to let the pan cool completely before adding more dough to it.
 Otherwise, the cookies may spread too much and the bottoms are likely to over-bake.